allanchua101/ipynta/README.md

 </p>

 <p align="center">
-  The diagram above describes the purpose of each iPynta class family and how can they be used collectively in an image pre-processing pipeline..
+  The diagram above describes the purpose of each iPynta class family and how can they be used collectively in an image pre-processing pipeline.
 </p>

 ### Sourcing Classes